 A closer examination of all the systems and the evidence contained upon them highlighted that not only had the coder connected devices from his home to the client’s systems, but data transfers to his home had continued long after he had left.
 Not only had he withdrawn copies of the code and underlying data before he departed the company, he appeared to be continuing to monitor his old employer’s development activities.

 During subsequent legal proceedings, the coder’s new company had to hand over versions of their source code for analysis.
 On first glance, the code appeared very different from our client’s code, however, as our analysis progressed, a number of key observations revealed that their code had originated from our client’s proprietary intelligence.
 For example, there were identical typographical errors, identical redundant variables defined, and what’s more, the same repetitive code had been replicated.
 Further detailed analysis demonstrated how the code had originally been created from our client’s code and that it included some developments that had occurred after the coder had left, which were actually based on our client’s developments.
-The end result of the legal case determined that the coder’s new company had to withdraw its product from the market and pay substantial damages to our client.
+The end result of the legal case was that the coder’s new company had to withdraw its product from the market and pay substantial damages to our client.

 Summary and key considerations